UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 ## 7 - Assembly the full module.

-take all the modules and assemble them together with the appropriate screws and according to the image.
+Take all the modules and assemble them together with appropriates screws according with the picture.
 ![full assy](https://github.com/gene2302/3-axis-ROS-sensor-head/blob/master/Hardware/Images/3-axis-iso.PNG)